-Number of shares to be issued upon exercise of outstanding options, Weighted average exercise price of outstanding options, Number of shares remaining available for future issuance under equity compensation plans [excluding warrants, warrants, shares reflected in and rights $(a)^{(1)}$ and rights column (a)] (2) Equity compensation plans approved by security holders 264,600 \$ - 1,728,052 Equity compensation plans not approved by security holders 8,210
+Number of shares to be issued upon exercise of outstanding options, warrants, and rights (a) (1) Weighted average exercise price of outstanding options, warrants, and rights Number of shares remaining available for future issuance under equity compensation plans [excluding shares reflected in column (a)] (2) Equity compensation plans approved by security holders 264,600 \$ 1,728,052 Equity compensation plans not approved by security holders 8,210

-The number of shares to be issued upon exercise of outstanding options, warrants, or similar rights, as of December 28, 2024, is as follows: 66,744 performance units under our Long Term Stock Incentive Plan and 197,856 stock units under our Director Compensation Plan.
+- (1) The number of shares to be issued upon exercise of outstanding options, warrants, or similar rights, as of December 28, 2024, is as follows: 66,744 performance units under our Long Term Stock Incentive Plan and 197,856 stock units under our Director Compensation Plan. - (2) The number of shares remaining available for future issuance under equity compensation plans, excluding outstanding options, warrants, or similar rights, as of December 28, 2024, is as follows: 100,923 shares for our Employee Stock Purchase Plan, 157,067 shares for our Director Compensation Plan, 1,470,062 shares under our Long-Term Stock Incentive Plan, and 8,210 shares for our Employee Stock Gift Program.